amandeepsinghdhammu/meditation.live/README.md

 # meditation.live
-A test task to to fetch data from a mongodb collection using daily/weekly/monthly/CustomDate filter.
+A test task to fetch data from a mongodb collection(UserView) using daily/weekly/monthly/CustomDate filter.

 To achieve this task, I've created **CRUD** for below collections.
-Major end point is `/api/user-views/:productId`, which will produce the desire output.
+Major end point is `/api/user-views/stats/:productId`, which will produce the desired output.

 ### Installation Instructions